The Datsun 240Z and 260Z are fantastically characterful and make interesting alternatives to the usual suspects. Here’s how to buy one

 The bolt-on front wings rot, too, and you’ll need to feel up under the wing to check the condition of the metalwork there; there’s a strengthening plate in the inner wings that can rust away, too.
 Continuing towards the back, it’s a case of examining the usual spots such as the door bottoms, sills and rear wheel arches.
 The edges of the tailgate is another trouble-spot.

 You’ll also want to ensure the underneath receives proper scrutiny, and as well as checking the state of the floors and footwells it’s important to establish the integrity of the chassis legs that run back from the front cross-member.
 Although some stuff is being re-made finding original panels and repair sections won’t be easy, so you’ll probably have to rely on searching for second-hand items or on the skills of a fabricator.
-A full-on restoration will get expensive so think long and hard before taking on a project.
-And there’s also the matter of accident damage, bodges and previous restorations that may not have been done to the standard you’d expect, so be sure to establish the quality of any work.

-As for exterior trim parts, items such as the Lucas headlights should be easy enough to find but clubs such as the Classic Z Register (S30.org) are an excellent source of help and advice when it comes to tracking down bits.
+As for exterior trim parts, items such as the Lucas headlights should be easy enough to find but clubs such as the Classic Z Register are an excellent source of help and advice when it comes to tracking down bits.
 Specialists can refurbish the bumpers assuming they haven’t corroded beyond rescue, while pattern replacements are around £800 per pair.

 Engine and transmission